yuki1412/resume_portfolio/README.md

 # self_learning
-A record on what I learned
+Record on what I learned

+## Web Scraping Technique

+A technique to extract information/data from the Web/Internet.

+### By Using BeautySoup in Python